TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ### Run

 Alright, I'm ready to run the Tunnel.
-I could run this Tunnel in a one-off way, to test the functionality, with the command below.
+I could run this Tunnel in a one-off way, to test the functionality, with the command below:

 ```sh
 cloudflared tunnel run smb-machine